Getting an Interview

 The directors are genuinely interested to know what you can bring to the table, and also will provided feedback about areas you may polish your presentation for the next level of interviews.

 Partner interview was more from a cultural/role fit perspective.
 Be prepared to engage in conversations about topics, trends and concepts that you may be not agree with, but have a cool head to separate logic and emotion.
 You will be challenged on your adaptability to various team situations and road blocks that you may face while functioning in this role.
 You will be expected to project and defend your image of a business operator that has sights on both the top line and bottom line of KPMG as well as value you deliver to the clients.
 You will be assessed on this "If the Partner staffs you on an engagement, can you run it with minimal Partner supervision and involvement?
 Will you be able to deliver holistic value to the client while safeguarding KPMG interests?"

-I applied through college or university and the process took 2+ weeks – interviewed at KPMG US in October 2012.
+I applied through college or university.
+The process took 2+ weeks – interviewed at KPMG US (Boston, MA) in October 2012.

-I applied through college or university and the process took 2 days – interviewed at KPMG US in October 2012.
+I applied through college or university.
+The process took 2 days – interviewed at KPMG US (Boston, MA) in October 2012.

 Eg. Tell me your team work experience.
 Answer Question

-I applied through college or university and the process took 5+ weeks – interviewed at KPMG US in November 2010.
+I applied through college or university.
+The process took 2 weeks – interviewed at KPMG US (Boston, MA) in October 2011.